zookz/cordova-plugin-health/README.md

 Quirks of isAuthorized()

-- In iOS, this funciton will only check authorization status for writeable data.
+- In iOS, this function will only check authorization status for writeable data.
 Read-only data will always be considered as not authorized.
 This is [an intended behaviour of HealthKit](https://developer.apple.com/reference/healthkit/hkhealthstore/1614154-authorizationstatus).

 ### query()